h12w/html-query/README.md

 2. Generator of html-query (under "gen" directory)

    A large part of html-query is automatically generated from HTML spec.
-The spec is in HTML format.
-So the generator parses it using html-query itself.
+The spec is in HTML format, so the generator parses it using html-query itself.

 Design
 ======